 - Line standard size muffin tins with muffin liners or generously grease.

 - Combine almond flour, shredded coconut, baking soda, salt, and cinnamon in a large mixing bowl.
 Whisk to combine; set aside.

 - Add dates, bananas, vinegar, and coconut oil to the bowl of a food processor; process until smooth.
 Add eggs and again, process until smooth.

 - Pour date mixture into almond flour mixture.
 Add shredded carrots and chopped walnuts; stir until combined.

-- Bake for 25-30 minutes or until muffin tops are set.
-Cool on a wire rack.
+- Bake for 25-30 minutes or until muffin tops are set and a sharp knife or toothpick comes out clean.
+Cool in muffin tin on a wire rack.

-- Enjoy warm or cold.
+- Enjoy warm, at room temperature, or cold.
 Store extra muffins covered in the refrigerator and enjoy within a few days.

 - Time Saving Tip: If you have a shredding disc for your food processor, shred carrots before processing wet ingredients - no need to wipe out the bowl in between.

 - The uncooked batter freezes very well.
 I like to portion the batter into muffin wrappers before freezing then thaw overnight in a covered muffin tin in the refrigerator the day before I plan to bake them.